Technology is always evolving, and that includes display technologies used in the viewing of feature films.

 IMAX is, of course, an entire aspect ratio unto itself (1.435:1) as it's usually shot on 70mm film and meant for tall screens.
 Nolan incorporates IMAX into the standard 16:9 format for an otherworldly viewing experience.

 Nolan's most famous use of IMAX is in The Dark Knight, which opens to the infamous Joker heist scene in full IMAX glory.
-Car chases and explosions are all filmed with IMAX to capture the full brunt of their power, and it was the same in Nolan's final Batman film, The Dark Knight Rises (2012).
+Car chases and explosions are all filmed with IMAX to capture the full brunt of their power, and it was the same in The Dark Knight Rises (2012).

-Nolan's upcoming biopic Oppenheimer will be the director's sixth film to use IMAX, which is now a trademark for the auteur director.
+Nolan's latest film Oppenheimer is the director's sixth film to use IMAX, which is now a trademark for the auteur director.

 6. The Incredibles (2004)